hayabusa6440/puppet-dev-env/README.md

 ```

-**vagrant up each vm separately, wait for the previous vm to load fully before bringing up the next one**
+**Wait for the previous vm to load fully before bringing up the next one**

 'vagrant up /puppet_master/'